gracelang/language/spec.md

 -   reflection

--   assertions, data-structure invariants, pre- & post-conditions, contracts
+-   assertions, data-structure invariants, pre- & post-conditions, and contracts
 -   concurrency

--   libraries and dialects, including implementations of Number, and testing
+-   libraries and dialects, including implementations of Number, and

+-   testing.

 # User Model

 ------------------------------------------------------------------------

 > *All designers in fact have user and use models consciously or
 > subconsciously in mind as they work.
-Team design …requires explicit
+Team design … requires explicit
 > models and assumptions.*
 >
 > Frederick P. Brooks, *The Design of Design*.